With A Warm, Caring Staff and Stunningly Natural Results,

 In recent years, the world has seen a significant amount of people accommodating the idea of cosmetic surgery.
 Normally, it’s sought as an intervention to improve appearance.
-According to the ASPS, among the topmost demanded operations are liposuction (the 2nd most opted for aesthetic cosmetic procedure in 2018) and tummy tucks, (the 5th most opted for aesthetic plastic surgery procedure in 2018).
+According to the ASPS, among the topmost demanded operations are liposuction (the 2nd most opted-for aesthetic cosmetic procedure in 2018) and tummy tucks, (the 5th most opted-for aesthetic plastic surgery procedure in 2018).
 Both these procedures enhance the appearance of an individual’s abdominal region.
-However, due to inadequate information and illustrations, most people fail to distinguish between the liposuction and tummy tuck and what they entail.
+However, due to inadequate information and illustrations, most people fail to distinguish between liposuction and tummy tuck and what they entail.
 We aim to dig into detail about the two terms to help you have a clear understanding of the difference.

-Board certified plastic surgeon Dr. Brian Coen will administer general or local anesthesia to promote comfort and numbing during the surgery.
-The procedure involves making small incisions on the skin, inserting a small tube through the incision and controlling it in forward and backwards movements to break up the fat cells.
+Board-certified plastic surgeon Dr. Brian Coen will administer general or local anesthesia to promote comfort and numbing during the surgery.
+The procedure involves making small incisions on the skin, inserting a small tube through the incision, and moving it forward and backward to break up the fat cells.
 The tube is then linked to a syringe that sucks out the fat and directs it into a sterile container for storage.
 Liposuction procedures don’t interfere with any other body organs apart from making incisions and removing fat cells.
 Unlike the tummy tuck, liposuction does not include trimming any excess skin.
 Target areas for harvesting fat cells include the thighs, breasts, necks, arms, backs, butt, stomach, and love handles.

 Doctors recommend liposuction for individuals who have no health issues.
 The procedure is most effective on individuals who have tight abdominal muscles and elastic skin.
 Individuals who maintain a “normal” body weight are considered good candidates for liposuction.

-There are two main forms of abdominoplasty: Full Tummy Tuck and Mini Tummy Tuck.
+There are two main forms of abdominoplasty: Full tummy Tuck and mini tummy tuck.
 First, Dr. Coen will administer general or local mac anesthesia.
 After sedation, he will make a horizontal incision along the bikini line depending on the type of procedure you choose.
-The underlying tissue and muscle are then tightened, and the excess skin and fat are removed.
+The underlying tissue and muscle are tightened, and the excess skin and fat are removed.
 The doctor will then close the incision with sutures and dress the area to prevent infections.
 The procedure can take anywhere from two to four hours to complete.

-The Tummy Tuck is ideal for anyone who wants to eradicate excess skin and tighten loose abdominal muscles.
-In addition, maintaining a stable weight before getting tummy tuck is important for long-lasting results.
+The tummy tuck is ideal for anyone who wants to eradicate excess skin and tighten loose abdominal muscles.
+In addition, maintaining a stable weight before getting a tummy tuck is important for long-lasting results.

 Liposuction procedures are considered invasive, yet they offer a quicker recovery time compared to the tummy tuck.
 This is because the liposuction procedure uses small incisions that require less time to heal.
-On the other hand, the Tummy Tuck is quite invasive.
+On the other hand, the tummy tuck is quite invasive.
 Unlike the several days of recovery time allotted after liposuction, we recommend up to two weeks for an individual to make a full recovery from a tummy tuck procedure.
 In general, the larger and longer the procedure, the larger and longer the recovery time.
 Additionally, the more complex a procedure, the more costly it is.
-In most all cases, Tummy Tucks are more expensive than liposuction procedures.
+In most cases, tummy tucks are more expensive than liposuction procedures.